Our Services

 What to Expect for a Comprehensive Evaluation

-The duration of a psychological evaluation may vary from six to ten hours (or three to four hours for gifted testing) depending on the amount of testing required and the work ethic of each child (e.g., how many breaks are needed to maintain attention and concentration).
+The duration of a psychological evaluation may vary from five to ten hours (or three to four hours for gifted testing) depending on the amount of testing required and the work ethic of each child (e.g., how many breaks are needed to maintain attention and concentration).
 Testing may be spread out over several sessions in order for your child to perform their best.
 A comprehensive evaluation will include a thorough intake to review your child’s history (e.g., social, academic, family, and developmental history) and a variety of standardized psychological and academic tests.
 Evaluations may also include interviews, school observation, surveys, checklists to be completed by the client, caregivers, or teachers involved, and formal testing (e.g., cognitive, achievement, reading, writing, attention).
 A review of records, such as academic or medical records, as well as consultation with any professionals involved may also be used.
 Once testing is completed, all materials are scored and interpreted.
 A final report is provided directly to you as part of an in-depth feedback session.
 During this feedback session, any diagnoses will be discussed and specific recommendations will be provided.
 We provide the following psychological evaluations and testing services for children, teens and young adults.

 ADHD